Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

-# Robin8 BlockChain Profile Management EcoSystem
+# Profile Management EcoSystem API

-This API provides access to information of Profile Management EcoSystem (PMES).

 The API uses the REST API standard.

-The host is here: http://pdms.robin8.io.
+The host you could find here: http://pdms.robin8.io.

+Commonly integer numbers storing in the blockchains.
+If you want to store float number in the blockchain, you should multiply it on some constant (for instance, `10^8` for QTUM).
-`amount`, `balance`, `offer_price`, `price`, `buyer_price` and `seller_price` represented as `x * 10^8`.
+Therefore, variables `amount`, `balance`, `offer_price`, `price`, `buyer_price` and `seller_price` represented as `x * 10^8`.
 Where `x` could be `float`.

-`timestamp` has following format `%Y%m%d%H%M`.
-For instance, `201806081300` means 2018 June 8 13:00.
+Variable `timestamp` has the following format `%Y%m%d%H%M`.
+For instance, timestamp `201806081300` means 2018 June 8 13:00.

-For checking status of transaction in the QTUM blockchain you could use the site https://testnet.qtum.org.
+For checking status of the transaction in the QTUM blockchain use the following site https://testnet.qtum.org.

-When the status of transaction changes from `Unconfirmed` to `Success` this means that your data was written to the blockchain.
+Your data is written to the blockchain when the status of the transaction changes from `Unconfirmed` to `Success`.

 The API-methods: